Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 Make sure that you don’t cancel your TV licence unless you’re absolutely sure that you’re not going to watch live television or use the BBC iPlayer.
 TV licensing may want to visit your address, to check that you are not accidentally evading payment.

 Personally, I’m going to be keeping up the TV licence payment.
-We don’t watch a lot of live television but we definitely do.
+We don’t watch a lot of live television but we definitely do on occasion.
 Also, a couple of times a year we use the BBC iPlayer.

 If you’re looking to cancel your TV licence to save money why not make some extra money instead?
 I’ve got a post full of ways to make and save money online that will help you out!